The WIN Story

 In 1989, a talented group of young, pro-choice, Democratic women returned to DC after working on the Dukakis campaign.
 When they realized that all their male counterparts were getting all the best jobs in town, these women wanted to level the playing field.
 They went to women who were already established in DC and asked for their help.

-WIN started that year among this group of young women at a small dinner party at Karen Mulhauser’s home.
+The Women's Information Network (WIN) started that year among this group of young women at a small dinner party at Karen Mulhauser’s home.
 The founders shared stories, experiences, and ideas, and the dinner lasted into the morning.
 The women discussed how to find jobs, where to go to meet people, how they had planned their lives, and how they turned all the unplanned parts of their lives into success.
 These women committed to forming WIN to create opportunities for both young and established women to continue meeting, mentoring, and sharing resources with like-minded women.